Volumes Manager Command

 Tables layer:

-Select the layer on which you want this volume calculations results tables to be drawn on.
-Note that each Volume Calculation’s tables should be drawn on a different layer to avoid overlapping text for drawing creation.
+Select the layer on which you want this volume calculation results tables to be drawn.
+Note that each Volume Calculation’s tables should be drawn in a different location and or layer to avoid overlapping text for drawing creation.
 You can create a new layer and layer group using the new layer control and filter control as per other RPS commands.

 Refresh reports and tables button:

-If you select a new table origin and wish to refresh the graphics drawing elements with that new location, or if you wish to reset the default locations and content for the tables in your drawing, click this button.
+If you select a new table origin, or change any of the settings and wish to refresh the graphics drawing elements with that new location, or if you wish to reset the default locations and content for the tables in your drawing, click this button.
 Note that clicking this button does not refresh the volume calculations, to do that create a new result, so that prior results can be retained for reference.
 If a prior result is not required, it can be deleted.

 Compute new result button: